An Efficient Minimax Optimal Estimator For Multivariate Convex Regression: Simplified version of our estimator

 \section{Simplified version of our estimator}

-Like the estimator for our original problem, the simplified version of our estimator is based on the existence of a simplicial approximation $\hat f_{k(n)}: \Omega_{k(n)} \to [0, 1]$ to the unknown convex function $f^*$ (Theorem \ref{Thm:ConvexFunc}).
-Here we demonstrate how to recover $f^*$ to within the desired accuracy if we are given the simplicial structure of $f_{k(n)}$, i.e., the set $\Omega_{k(n)}$ and the decomposition $\bigcup_{i = 1}^{k(n)} S_i$ of $\Omega_{k(n)}$ into simplices such that $ f_{k(n)}|_{S_i}$ is affine for each $i$.
-In this case the performance of our algorithm is rather better: it runs in time $O_d(n^{O(1)})$ rather than $O_d(n^{O(d)})$, and minimax optimal up to a constant that depends on $d$.
-We can also weaken the assumption: the distribution $\PP$ just needs to be uniformly bounded above and below on its support, which is required for Theorem \ref{Thm:ConvexFunc} to hold.
-Also, the assumption of that the variance $\sigma^2$ of the noise is not required.
+Like the estimator for our original problem, the simplified version of our estimator is based on the existence of a simplicial approximation $\widehat f_{k(n)}: \Omega_{k(n)} \to [0, 1]$ to the unknown convex function $f^*$ (Theorem \ref{Thm:ConvexFunc}).
+Here we demonstrate how to recover $f^*$ to within the desired accuracy if we are given the simplicial structure of $f_{k(n)}$, i.e., the set $\Omega_{k(n)}$ and the decomposition $\bigcup_{i = 1}^{k(n)} \triangle_i$ of $\Omega_{k(n)}$ into simplices such that $ f_{k(n)}|_{\triangle_i}$ is affine for each $i$.
+In this case the performance of our algorithm is rather better: it runs in time $O_d(n^{O(1)})$ rather than $n^{O(d)}$, and is minimax optimal up to a constant that depends on $d$.
+We can also slightly weaken the assumptions: it is no longer required that the variance $\sigma^2$ of the noise be given.

 We will use the following classical estimator \citep[Thm 11.3]{gyorfi2002distribution}; it is quoted here with an improved bound which is proven in \citep[Theorem A]{mourtada2021distribution}: \begin{lemma}{ } Let $m \geq d+1$, $d \geq 1$ and $\QQ$ be a probability measure that is supported on some $\Omega' \subset \R^d$.
 Consider the regression model $ W= f^{*}(Z) + \xi$, where $f^{*}$ is $L$-Lipschitz and $\|f^{*}\|_{\infty} \leq L$, and $Z_1,\ldots,Z_m \underset{i.i.d.}{\sim} \QQ$.
-Then, the exists an estimator $\hat{f}_{R}$ that has an input of $\{(Z_i,W_i)\}_{i=1}^{m}$ and runtime of $O_d(n)$ and outputs a function such that
+Then, the exists an estimator $\widehat{f}_{R}$ that has an input of $\{(Z_i,W_i)\}_{i=1}^{m}$ and runtime of $O_d(n)$ and outputs a function such that

 \end{lemma} Note that this estimator is \textit{distribution-free}: it works irrespective of the structure of $\mathbb Q$, nor does it require that $\mathbb Q$ be known.